-NOTE: Table does not describe by AMI but rather by cost burden rate. <30% means NOT cost burden, 30-50% means cost burdened between 30-50% of income 50% refers to greater than 50% of income to housing.
+NOTE: Table does not define by AMI but rather by cost burden rate. <30% indicates no cost burden, 30-50% indicates cost burden between 30-50% of income, and 50% indicates a housing cost burden greater than 50% of income.

-Approximately 70.1% of the jurisdiction is not cost burdened meaning 29.9% of the jurisdiction is cost burdened.
+Approximately 70.1% of the jurisdiction is not cost burdened, meaning 29.9% of the jurisdiction is cost burdened.
 Among groups disproportionately affected by cost burden: